Arkem001209/Arkem001209/README.md

-- 👋 Hi, I’m Max
-- I’m learning how to code whilst working in the operations department of a wealth management firm
+- Hi im Max.
+I am learning how to code whilst working in the operations department of a wealth management firm.
 - I primarily work in Python using my coding knowledge to build automation solutions for the firms client teams.
-- I am also working on my own personal web development projects and sharpening my python programming skills
+- I am also working on my own personal web development projects and sharpening my python programming skills.
 - I’m currently using Python 3.0, Java, HTML, CSS and Javascript in my work and personal study.
-- I am working towards completing 'The Odin Project', Advent of Code 2023 (Python) and a Complete Java masterclass on Udemy.
+- I am working towards completing 'The Odin Project', a Django CRM site and various webpage development personal projects.